-Posted date 25 days ago Posted by Kyle Fulton
+Posted date about 3 years ago Posted by Kyle Fulton

 Described by Invest Northern Ireland as "an unbeatable combination of world-class talent, highly competitive operating costs and research excellence in a low-risk, pro-business environment", the conditions for creating and sustaining a thriving Financial Services sector in Northern Ireland are prime.